-John Nicholls, Non-Executive Director since 1 September 2015 until retirement on 8 July 2016

-John Nicholls has established manufacturing businesses throughout Asia including those engaged in steel fabrication.
+John Nicholls Non-Executive Director since 1 September 2015 until retirement on 8 July 2016 Experience and Expertise John Nicholls has established manufacturing businesses throughout Asia including those engaged in steel fabrication.
 He has had a long association with the mining industry domestically and internationally as a senior executive and a Director of companies engaged in the sector.
 Additionally, he has extensive Public and Private company experience as a Director since 1995 and prior to that as a Director of subsidiaries/associates of public companies in various jurisdictions.

-B. Com (Bachelor of Commerce), MBA

-E&A Ltd since 1 September 2015.
+Qualifications B. Com (Bachelor of Commerce), MBA Directorships held in other listed entities E&A Ltd since 1 September 2015.
+Former directorships in last 3 years None.
 Special responsibilities Member of the Risk Committee and member of the Nomination and Remuneration committee until 8 July 2016.

-Interest in shares and 726,000 ordinary shares, at retirement date.
+Interest in shares and options 726,000 ordinary shares, at retirement date.